PlethoraChutney/posert_web/content/posts/2021-06-03-data-vis-final/index.markdown

 ![Travel mode durations](mode_duration.png)

 The total time covered by these samples is only about an hour!
-Clearly, Google mostly does not know what type of transportation I'm using.
+Clearly, Google mostly does not know what type of transportation I'm using, even accounting for the fact that most of the samples are "STILL", which is filtered here.

 # Final Plot

 I think for my final final plot, I'd like to make a choropleth map of what neighborhoods I spend the most time in.
-For this, we'll need the shape files from our Maps lab, and to make sure everything lines up.
+For this, we'll need shape files for Portland's neighborhoods.
 I'll just use the data since I graduated college, both because that would vastly skew the data to Reed, and also because the sampling rate stabilizes quite a bit after 2015.